How To Find A Business Coach: Expert Tips For Locating The Right Business Coach

 Defining Accountability Measures

 A major part of working with a business coach is maintaining accountability for your actions and progress.
-Your coach is there to help you stay on track and follow through on your commitments.
+Your mentor is there to help you stay on track and follow through on your commitments.
 To define accountability measures, you should:

 • Set milestones to mark progress towards your goals